Chuck Yeager

-Early life and education
+Early life

-Yeager was born February 13, 1923, in Myra, West Virginia, to farming parents Albert Hal Yeager (1896–1963) and Susie Mae Yeager (1898–1987).
-When he was five years old, his family moved to Hamlin, West Virginia.
-Yeager had two brothers, Roy and Hal Jr., and two sisters, Doris Ann (accidentally killed at age two by four-year-old Roy playing with a firearm) and Pansy Lee.
+Chuck Yeager was born February 13, 1923, in Myra, West Virginia, to farming parents Albert Hal Yeager (1896–1963) and Susie Mae Yeager (1898–1987).
+The surname Yeager was an anglicised orthographic transcription of the German surname Jäger (hunter) or Jaeger, based on his German-Dutch ancestors.
+Yeager had two brothers, Roy and Hal Jr., and two sisters, Doris Ann, who was accidentally killed at age two by four-year-old Roy when he was playing with a firearm. and Pansy Lee.
+His cousin, Steve Yeager, was a professional baseball catcher.
+(Note: Chuck Yeager is not related to Jeana Yeager, one of the two pilots of the Rutan Voyager aircraft, which circled the world without landing or refueling.)

+When he was five years old, his family moved to the nearby village of Hamlin, West Virginia, where he grew up.
 He attended Hamlin High School, where he played basketball and football, receiving his best grades in geometry and typing.
 He graduated from high school in June 1941.

 His first experience with the military was as a teen at the Citizens Military Training Camp at Fort Benjamin Harrison, Indianapolis, Indiana, during the summers of 1939 and 1940.
-On February 26, 1945, Yeager married Glennis Dickhouse.
-The couple had four children.
-Glennis Yeager died in 1990, predeceasing her husband by 30 years.

-His cousin, Steve Yeager, was a professional baseball catcher.
-(Note: Chuck Yeager is not related to Jeana Yeager, one of the two pilots of the Rutan Voyager aircraft, which circled the world without landing or refueling.)